Jewish volunteer ambulances set on fire outside London synagogue in antisemitic attack

 By Laila Shahrokhshahi, Clare Sebastian, Laura Sharman, Teele Rebane, Lex Harvey, CNN

-(CNN) — Several ambulances belonging to a Jewish volunteer rescue organization were set on fire outside a synagogue in a neighborhood home to London’s largest Jewish community early on Monday, in what police are treating as an antisemitic attack.
+(CNN) — Several ambulances belonging to a Jewish volunteer rescue organization were set on fire outside a synagogue in a neighborhood home to London’s largest Jewish community early on Monday, in an antisemitic attack.

 Flames lit up the night sky and residents of the northern suburb of Golders Green were woken by loud explosions, as dozens of firefighters rushed to the area.